Jewish supremacy

-Jewish supremacy is the belief that Jewish people are superior to non-Jews.
+Jewish supremacy is the belief that Jewish people are superior to gentiles.
 The concept of Jewish supremacy arises in some discourse about the Israeli–Palestinian conflict.
 According to some cultural commentators, the ethno-nationalist views, policies, and identity politics of some Israeli Jews rises to the level of a form of supremacism vis-à-vis the Palestinians, an Arab people.
 The term has been used by a variety of critics of Israeli policies, with some arguing that it reflects a broader pattern of discrimination against non-Jews in Israel.
-It has also been used by American far-right proponents of antisemitic conspiracy theories, urging fellow conspiracy theorists to disrupt city council meetings.
+It has also been used by American far-right proponents of antisemitic conspiracy theories.